-Cloud-native application design helps enterprises redefine legacy apps as resilient, agile and scalable.
+Cloud-native application design helps enterprises redefine legacy apps as resilient, agile, and scalable.
 But there’s more than one way to modernize an app.
-Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) are some of the most popular models — and you should know how they work.
+Cloud models like Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) are some of the most popular approaches — and you should know how they work.

 Why does it matter?
 IaaS, PaaS, and SaaS adapt to organizational needs, but they shape digital infrastructure in distinct ways.
 The choice you make shouldn’t just be a random pick.
 Your decision has a direct impact on whether your modernization succeeds.